Respect, Responsibility, Pride!

 The curriculum is designed around a series of Topics which are taught in a two year cycle setting clear learning objectives, carefully crafted to progressively build on previous understanding and knowledge.
 All curriculum knowledge areas are celebrated through our Topics where possible, particularly History, Geography, Art & Design Technology and Science.

 Mathematics is taught discreetly through the Inspire Maths programme from Y1 - Y6, which has a significant focus on problem solving.
-This is supplemented through additional work during topics.
+This is supplemented through additional work as appropriate, using resources such as White Rose Maths.
 We also ensure efficient use of arithmetic, or ‘the basics’, which includes learning times tables.
 Maths is taught every day for approximately an hour with additional arithmetic / times tables practise.

 English is taught daily, being made up of Phonics, Reading, Writing and SPaG (spelling punctuation and grammar) for approximately 1.5 hours per day in KS1 and 2 hours per day in KS2.
 As a school we use Read Write Inc (RWI) to deliver Phonics and Spelling.
 This is enhanced using a variety of skills based resources and a broad range of texts.
 English lessons are often used to develop knowledge acquisition for other curriculum areas.

-Personal Social and Health Education and Relationships & Sex Education is taught via a combination of descreet units of teaching, Science and Circle Time activities, ensuring pupils are prepared for the opportunities, responsibilities and experiences of adult life.
+Personal Social and Health Education and Relationships & Sex Education is taught via a combination of discreet units of teaching, science and well-being activities, ensuring pupils are prepared for the opportunities, responsibilities and experiences of adult life.
 They can also enable schools to promote the spiritual, moral, social, cultural, mental and physical development of pupils, at school and in society.

 Home support for learning will always be beneficial and at Thorogate we recognise the important part parents have to play in the education of their children.
 Homework at Thorogate School consists of the expectation that Reading Records are to be completed three times per week and supporting pupils in class related activities such as the learning of spellings.
 In KS2 pupils will have access to Bedrock Learning to develop reading and vocabulary, IXL Maths to practise mathematical skills and Times Tables Rock Stars to learn times tables - we would recommend parents ensure the systematic use of these programmes to enhance their child’s learning.